unitycloudware/ucw-arduino-library/README.md

 CONNECT(STRING TOKEN) METHOD

 When calling this method, include the token as a string for authentication.

         > UCWClient_object.connect("DFD823J243");

 If user enters wrong token, the error message "Invalid token, please enter valid token " is received

 READING THE DATA

 Read and collect data from the sensor or any device as defined by the user The data should be saved in a string variable
 An example of this step is on reading data from DHTxx sensor is shown in File->examples->UCWClient_DHT->UCWClient_DHT

 SENDING DATA TO UCW SERVER

+Collected data is sent to the server using the method below:

-    Use the sendData(String deviceID, String dataStreamName, String payload) to send the collected data to the server This method takes in three string parameters:
+    sendData(String deviceID, String dataStreamName, String payload)

+This method takes in three string parameters:
         deviceID: the unique ID of the monitoring device(s)
         dataStreamName: name of the data stream
         payload: the collected data from the sensor or monitoring device